tomsepe/CSI-Camera/README.md

 # CSI-Camera
 Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Developer Kits with CSI camera ports.
 This includes the recent Jetson Nano and Jetson Xavier NX.
 This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v

+This branch is specifically for Ubuntu 20.04 with pre-installed:
+- OpenCV 4.8.0 with CUDA support
+- TensorFlow
+- PyTorch 1.13.0
+- TensorRT 8.0.1.6

 ## Quick Start
 1. Connect your CSI camera
 2. Test basic functionality: